wkirschbaum/elixir-ts-mode/README.md

 For an implementation without tree-sitter support please have a look at: https://github.com/elixir-editors/emacs-elixir

+You must use either `elixir-mode` mode or `elixir-ts-mode` you can't use both at the same time as both will load the first mode on the `auto-mode-alist`.

 ## Installing

 - Ensure you have tree-sitter 0.20.7 installed ( tree-sitter --version )